Shohei1/MPs_QLIP/README.md

 4: React app
 I used firebase and react to deploy my first react app.
 Since I could not upload the whole files, only components and views are on github.

+5: Awa_short
+Files that I was involved were added to this file.